SpitfireSatya/tslint-html-report/README.md

 # tslint-html-report
 A small module which runs TSLint on the given source glob and generates a simple HTML report.
-Works with typescrit version 2.0 and greater.
+Works with typescript version 2.0 and greater.

 ## Installation